hyperspy/hyperspy/doc/user_guide/mva.rst

    PCA scree plot with number-based axis labeling and an estimate of the no of significant positions based on the "elbow" position

-Sometimes it can be useful to get the explained variance ratio as a spectrum, for example to plot several scree plots obtained using different data pre-treatmentd in the same figure using :py:func:`~.drawing.utils.plot_spectra`.
-This can be achieved using :py:meth:`~.learn.mva.MVA.get_explained_variance_ratio`
+Sometimes it can be useful to get the explained variance ratio as a spectrum.
+For example, to plot several scree plots obtained with different data pre-treatments in the same figure, you can combine :py:func:`~.drawing.utils.plot_spectra` with :py:meth:`~.learn.mva.MVA.get_explained_variance_ratio`.

 Denoising